Cocoom/Cocoom.github.io/docs/advanced/security.md

 ### Between Cocoom DevOps|Support teams and Cocoom infrastructure

-- Web communications encrypted by TLS v1.2 (HTTPS).
+- Web communications encrypted by TLS v1.2 & TLS v1.3 (HTTPS).
 - All other levels of communication are encrypted by SSH.

 ::: danger DEVOPS